aws/aws-cdk/docs/src/examples.rst

   `Getting Started with Amazon ECS using Fargate <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_GetStarted.html>`_

 This example creates a similar Fargate service in |cdk| code.
-..
-Then we'll show you how to update the web app to be a simple greeting server.
-   The front facing greeter service fetches a random greeting and a random name from two backend services.

 Since |ECS| can be used with a number of AWS services, you should understand how the |ECS| construct that we use in this example